On this page:

 When looking at information on the internet or any other source, it is important to distinguish between advocacy and considered, impartial assessment of research.
 An impartial assessment starts with no preconceived conclusions, considers all the relevant research, assesses it for its strengths and weaknesses and draws conclusions based on that assessment.
 Advocacy, on the other hand, presents selected information to support a particular viewpoint and does not attempt to weigh up the merits of competing viewpoints.

-In assessing the views presented in a report or website, think about the following questions.
+In assessing the views presented in a report, website or appeal, think about the following questions.

 - What expertise do the authors have?
 Does it cover the range needed to fully assess the relevant literature (for example, biology, epidemiology, engineering/physics, statistics) or is it limited in scope or carried out by an individual?